ldesio/staR/README.md

 (* Stata ® is a registered trademark of StataCorp LP.)

 ## Extensibility
-staR is powered by R. In a nutshell, it provides a familiar, easy user interfact that accepts a subset of Stata commands.
-It then forwards the command syntax to a set of R scripts (one for each implemented command), with output results then collected and visualized in an easy-to-use (also easy to copy and paste) visual form.
+staR is powered by R. In a nutshell, it provides a familiar, easy user interface that:
+* accepts a subset of Stata commands;
+* forwards the command syntax to a dedicated R script (one for each implemented command);
+* collects output for visualization, and presents it in a simple and accessible visual form.

 As a result, staR is very easy to extend.
 New commands (meant as functional equivalents of their Stata counterparts) can be easily added by simply adding and R script receving parameters and implementing commands.
-Given the power of R, the implementation of a command is in most cases a matter of selecting the appropriate package and just performing minimal conversion operations.
+Given the power of R, the implementation of a command is in most cases a matter of selecting the appropriate package and just adding some translation and integration code.
 This allows any instructor with a good knowledge of R to extend the system for their specific teaching purposes.

 ## Current limitations